Root canal cost with private health insurance

 Understand all the limits

 Whatever policy you choose, it’s essential to understand your claim limits.
-Not only will your policy have an annual limit (how much you can claim per year), but you may also have group limits, sub-limits, service limits and more.
+Not only will your policy have an annual limit (how much you can claim a year), but you may also have group limits, sub-limits, service limits and more.
 Knowing these limits is key to understanding how much you can claim and avoiding unexpected out-of-pocket expenses.

 What is a root canal?

-A root canal (endodontic treatment) is a dental procedure that removes infected pulp from inside the middle of a tooth.1,2 The dental pulp is made up of connective tissue, nerves and blood vessels.
+The tooth pulp is made up of connective tissue, nerves and blood vessels.
 When this becomes infected, it can lead to pain, discomfort and swelling.
-After removing the pulp, the tooth is cleaned, disinfected, filled and sealed.
+After the dental pulp is removed, the tooth is cleaned, disinfected, filled and sealed.
 In some cases, the surface of your tooth may require a filling or a crown.
 How long root canal treatment will take depends on the patient.
 Root canal therapy can take one or multiple appointments to complete, with each session taking around an hour.

 When are root canal treatments necessary?